Mobile-First Design: What it is & How to implement it

 This is where you might:

 This approach guarantees a fast, functional experience for everyone while providing a richer experience for those with the screen real estate to handle it.
-It's the opposite of “graceful degradation,” the old, broken method of building a huge desktop site and then trying to strip things away until it works on mobile.
+It’s the opposite of “graceful degradation,” the old, broken approach of building a huge desktop site and then trying to strip it down until it works on mobile.

 Step 5: Testing Like a Real Human